thilowrona/fatbox_tutorials/README.md

 # Fault analysis toolbox
-This is the companion repository of the [fault analysis toolbox](https://github.com/thilowrona/fatbox) containing a series of tutorials.
+This is the companion repository to the [fault analysis toolbox](https://github.com/thilowrona/fatbox) containing a series of tutorials.

 ### Online tutorials
 One of the easiest ways of getting started is with Jupyter notebooks - an awesome combination of code, documentation and output.
 The easiest way is to run them with Google Colab, so you don't need any special hardware or software.
 Just try it out: